CloudEngineHub/TesserAct/README.md

   --weights_path anyeZHY/tesseract/tesseract_v01e_rgbdn_sft \
   --image_path asset/images/fruit_vangogh.png \
   --prompt "pick up the apple google robot"
+# Try other prompts like "pick up the pear Franka Emika Panda"!
 ```

 This inference code will generate a video of the google robot picking up the apple in the Van Gogh Painting.